bennobuilder/dynamic-styles/README.md

 ## 🌍 Global styles

-Sometimes you might want to insert global css.
+Sometimes you might want to insert `global css` styles.
 You can use the <GlobalStyles /> component to do this.
 ```tsx
 import React from 'react';
 import { GlobalStyles } from 'create-styles';